ratzlow/styx-model/README.md

     enables generic access and manipulation of the target model.
 The meta model will be generated as well.

-- [ ] Values are reflected by **leafs** in the graph.
+- [ ] Values are reflected by **leaves** in the graph.
 'Person.name' is obviously different from 'Person.Dog.name' (Person.name vs. Dog.name).
 Their identity is determined by their path in the graph.

-- [x] Leafs can refer to primitive types (int, boolean, ...) as well as to objects (Date, BigDecimal, ...).
-The former ones will _not_ be auto-boxed.
-All access to the proprietary domain model is strongly typed.
+- [x] All access to the proprietary domain model is strongly typed.

-- [x] Values are atomic whereas **nodes** are a collection of values or nodes.
+- [x] Values are atomic whereas **Containers** are a collection of values or nodes.

 - [ ] Domain objects offer different types of access:
     - random semantic access ... e.g. Person.setName("Joe")
     - generic access ...
 Person.getLeaf(MetaPerson.NAME).setValue("Joe")
     - sequential generic access ... iterate (recursively) over all properties of Person

-- [ ] Every node/leaf in the graph can be addressed by forming a path of the meta model and its' location in the graph.
+- [ ] Every node/leaf in the graph can be addressed by forming a path of the meta-model and it's location in the graph.

 - [ ] Minimize memory footprint.
-Leafs/nodes that are 'empty' are discarded - including
+Empty containers can be discarded - including
     their references.
 If 'Person' has just the attribute 'name' set, no memory will be allocated for any other domain attribute.
+Be aware there is a certain overhead in this approach, so small containers might not pay off

 - [ ] Provide NullPointer safety by lazy initialization.
 Traversing 'Person.Dog.name' will create an empty 'Dog' node, if it does not exist yet.
 This applies to all kind of nodes.
 If node is left empty it will be automatically removed.
 (Might be configurable behaviour to avoid garbage)

-- All nodes/leafs support recursive operations as outlined below.
+- All nodes/leaves support recursive operations as outlined below.
 Access is provided as described in "types of access"
     - [x] empty ... does not carry domain data
     - [x] changed ... data was un/set (a.k.a "dirty flag")
     - [x] commit/rollback ... to apply/revert recent model changes in memory
-    - [ ] diff ... extract changed structures in any combination of AND/OR/NOT(before,after)
+    - [ ] diff ... extract changed structures
     - [x] freeze ... prevent a node/leaf to be mutated
     - [ ] copy constructors ... to create im/mutable clones